Tim Soares: Professional career

 Soares signed his first professional contract with Samsunspor in the Turkish Basketball First League for the 2020–21 season.
 He averaged 14.1 points and 9.5 rebounds (5th in the league) per game.

 In July 2021, Soares signed with Ironi Ness Ziona of the Israeli Basketball Premier League.
 He averaged 14 points and six rebounds per game during the 2021–22 season.

 For the 2022 NBA Summer League, Soares played for the Milwaukee Bucks.

 On July 29, 2022, Soares signed with the Sydney Kings in Australia for the 2022–23 NBL season.
 Following the NBL season, he moved to the Puerto Rican BSN, where he played five games for Grises de Humacao and 19 games for Mets de Guaynabo.

 For the 2023–24 season, Soares joined the Nagoya Diamond Dolphins of the Japanese B.League.
 He returned to the B.League for the 2024–25 season, joining the Koshigaya Alphas.

 On July 2, 2025, Soares signed with the Sydney Kings for the 2025–26 NBL season, returning to the team for a second stint.
+He helped the Kings win the championship and averaged 11.4 points, 5.8 rebounds and 1.4 assists per game.
+He joined Capitanes de Arecibo for the 2026 BSN season.